Lucaszw/Resume/README.md

 #### November 2020 - Present
 - Milan based design and engineering team focused on IoT and Deep Tech. toys
 - We are building high tech educational toys related to STEAM with a focus on creatively engaging the children
 - Launched and successfully funded a KickStarter campaign for a Ferrofluid Lamp Product in Summer of 2021 (FerroPet).
-Expecting to start our deliveries in April 2022; five months ahead of our September 2022 launch goal.

-### Design Engineer Intern at Hape
-#### November 2020 - February 2020
-- Working on various toy concepts combing electronic and digital components
-- Combing software and hardware elements in the toys for immersive experiences
-- Continuing the development of an undisclosed toy concept I previously developed with two other students
+Completed our deliveries on time with very positive responses from our backers.

 ### Software Engineer at KitchenMate, Toronto
-#### October 2018 - August 2020
+#### October 2018 - Present
 - Developed with the following software stack: Node, Angular, Express, PostgreSQL, and Sequelize, and Ionic.
 - Built a native mobile application for our customers.
 - Implemented an automated machine learning pipleline and trained neural networks for predicting our food distribution.